Skip to main content

 }

-If you choose to synchronize user data to your database, you can model the User model as a regular Prisma model without putting the @@ignore attribute there.
+If you choose to synchronize user data to your database, you can define User as a regular model since it's then backed by a database table.

 Create an enhanced Prisma client